 You may want to contact your child’s doctor if your daughter is 15 and hasn’t yet begun her period.

-Some girls may notice breast buds only a year after their first period.
-Others may not begin developing breasts for 3 to 4 years after beginning menstruation.
+Some girls may notice breast buds only a year after their first periods.
+Others may not begin developing breasts for three to four years after beginning menstruation.

-The buds may also not appear at the same time, but usually appear within six months of one another.
+The buds may not appear at the same time, but they usually appear within six months of one another.

 When do breasts stop growing?